fang2020shu/CS229/README.md

 'Functions.py': Functions used for performing feature selection in detecting False Positives and False Negatives

-'Results": Folder containing EDA plots and the correlation matrix.
+'Plots": Folder containing EDA plots and the correlation matrix.